gordon-matt/MantleCMS/README.md

 ## Features

-As a 1 man team, you'll find my CMS is not quite as featured as many of the commercial solutions, but it is free and lightweight.
+As a 1 man team, you'll find my CMS may not have quite as many features as many commercial solutions, but it is free and lightweight.
+I like my frameworks to be unopinionated and so that is what you will find with Mantle.
+Some of the featurs included are:

 - Multi-tenant solution
 - Plugins system